opencybersecurityalliance/casp/Plugfests/2024-03-NorthernVirginia/UseCases/PractitionerUseCases/WitchyWashy/IIS-ProCap360/ProCap360workPlan.md

 ### 8.2 - ProCap360™ Alternate Architectures - SaaS

-ProCap360™ can also be used in a software as a service module for SBOM analysis and scoring to existing and newly released CVEs, VEX or CSAF advisories.  **JC_ discuss RBOM here.**
+ProCap360™ can also be used in a software as a service module for SBOM analysis and scoring to existing and newly released CVEs, VEX or CSAF advisories.  **JC_ discuss ProCapAPI.**
 #several dimensions:
 #- 1.2 ProCap360™ is connecting to internal DevSecOps Pipeline and will display current application flows and  vulnerabilities via application and priority plane dashboards.
 #-1.3 ProCap360™ will combine multiple applications and SBOMs that support a department business process